hashicorp/terraform-provider-aws/website/docs/d/db_event_categories.html.markdown

 * `source_type` - (Optional) Type of source that will be generating the events.
 Valid options are db-instance, db-security-group, db-parameter-group, db-snapshot, db-cluster or db-cluster-snapshot.

-## Attributes Reference
+## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+This data source exports the following attributes in addition to the arguments above:

 * `event_categories` - List of the event categories.
 * `id` - Region of the event categories.